Wall Street ticks higher, led by tech and smaller stocks - WTMJ

-NEW YORK (AP) — U.S. stocks are drifting higher in early trading on Wednesday, as investors wait to hear the details about Washington’s next mammoth push for the economy.
+NEW YORK (AP) — U.S. stocks are rising in afternoon trading Wednesday, as investors wait to hear the details about Washington’s next mammoth push for the economy.

 Stocks of smaller companies were once again leading the way, as they have since last autumn on rising expectations for the economy.
-The Russell 2000 index climbed 1.4%.
-It’s up 12.5% for 2021 so far, more than double the gain of the big stocks in the S&P 500.
+The Russell 2000 index climbed 1%.
+It’s up 12.3% for 2021 so far, nearly double the gain of the big stocks in the S&P 500.

-The 10-year Treasury yield dipped to 1.71% from 1.72% late Tuesday, though it remains close to its highest level since before the pandemic rocked markets a year ago.
+The 10-year Treasury yield held steady at 1.72%, though it remains close to its highest level since before the pandemic rocked markets a year ago.
 COVID-19 vaccinations and massive spending plans by Washington have raised expectations for supercharged economic growth and a possible rise in inflation, which has pushed yields higher.

 In his speech in Pittsburgh later in the day, Biden is expected to give details about where he wants to steer federal dollars to rebuild roads, bridges and the electric grid.
 Such programs could mean gushers of revenue for everything from raw-material producers to electric-vehicle makers.